justynath/read-and-grow/README.md

 ## Planning

 ### Aim
 The website aims to cultivate a community of readers interested in learning and critical thinking.
-Through easy navigation and interactive features, it encourages users to explore new knowledge and perspectives, fostering the sharing of ideas and individual interpretations of written texts.
+Through easy navigation and interactive features, it encourages users to explore new knowledge and opportunities to share ideas and individual interpretations of written texts.
 Ultimately, the goal is to ignite a passion for lifelong learning and serve as a valuable resource for those seeking to broaden their understanding through non-fiction reading.

 ### Targeted Audience
 The non-fiction reading book club is for people who enjoy learning about real-life topics.
 It's open to anyone curious about history, science, biographies, and more.
 The book club encourages keen readers, professionals looking to expand their knowledge, or just people interested in discussing real-world issues to join the community.
 It's a place where they can come together to explore interesting ideas and stories, and to connect with others who share a passion for learning and thinking critically.